-You’re ready to start writing pillar posts, those long form, comprehensive, authoritative pages that will bring you more organic search traffic.
+You’re ready to start writing pillar pages, those comprehensive, long-form pieces that bring you more organic search traffic.
 But starting a pillar page from scratch can be a hassle.

 If you’ve been blogging for a while, there’s a good chance you can use a lot of your old, redundant content to make those new pillar pages.
 You don’t necessarily need to start from scratch.
 It’s a fantastic way to clean up your blog and set yourself up for more organic traffic.
 (And it’s one of our favorite ways to help our clients.)